Skip to content

 The Laws Are Enough

-Some physicists argue that the fundamental laws of physics themselves provide a sufficient explanation.
-If quantum mechanics permits spontaneous universe creation, and if the laws of physics are necessary or self-explanatory, then no external cause is needed.
-The universe exists because the laws of physics permit (or require) it.
-Physicist Sean Carroll has argued extensively that modern cosmology simply does not need a God hypothesis - the universe is self-contained and self-explanatory.
+Some physicists argue that the fundamental laws of physics are themselves a sufficient explanation.
+If quantum mechanics allows spontaneous universe creation, and if the laws of physics are necessary or self-explanatory, then no external cause is needed.
+The universe exists because the laws of physics allow (or require) it.
+Physicist Sean Carroll has argued at length that modern cosmology just doesn’t need a God hypothesis - the universe is self-contained and self-explanatory.

 Common Misconceptions